-- data on health service usage and compliance will be collected from participants and from health records. - The full battery of assessments that were completed at screening and baseline will be repeated.
-These include ANNSERS-e, BARS, CDSS, CSRI, EQ5D-5L, FROGS, GAD7, ICECAP-A, full PANSS, QIDS-SR, SAS, SBQ-R, STAI, and SOFAS.
-The MINI will be completed if the CDSS score is >5. - the intervention will be unblinded to allow the participants and their care team to decide whether to continue or start sertraline.
+- data on health service usage and compliance will be collected from participants and from health records. - The full battery of assessments that were completed at screening and baseline and month 1 will be repeated.
+These include: BARS, CDSS, CSRI, EQ5D-5L, FROGS, GAD7, ICECAP-A, full PANSS, QIDS-SR, SAS, SBQ-R, STAI, and SOFAS.
+The MINI will be completed if the CDSS score is >5.
+The ANNSERS-e should also be completed on this form at 30 days post last dose of trial treatment in line with AE reporting period. - the intervention will be unblinded to allow the participants and their care team to decide whether to continue or start sertraline.
 NOTE: the 6 month assessments must be completed prior to the research team and participant being unblinded. - Vital signs (pulse, blood pressure and temperature) will also be recorded during this visit.